section-engineering-education/engineering-education/content/articles/integrating-hover-sdk-in-android/index.md

 ![Add steps to Action](/engineering-education/integrating-hover-sdk-in-android/add_steps.png)

-For the two variables that we have included, we will use the variable names `phoneNumber` and `amount` to provide values for these steps at run time.
+For the two variables that we have included, we will use the variable names `phoneNumber` and `amount` to provide values for these steps at runtime.

 Once you've saved the action, you may move on to the next step.
-On your dashboard, you'll see something similar to this.
+On your dashboard, you'll see something similar to this:

 ![Created Action](/engineering-education/integrating-hover-sdk-in-android/created_action.png)